 However the best way to view the Puma is a blend of a retro, sharp small hot hatch- with regards to it driving dynamics yet blended with a retro Japanese sports car like the Mazda FD RX-7 or Toyota A80 Supra in terms of development.
 I’m not saying that the Ford Puma is a Mazda RX-7 or Toyota Supra with a blue oval on the front, but that is was developed in the same way, on a smaller scale sure- but was definitely not a regular car with a fancy hat body-style.

 Chief Engineer Richard-Parry Jones has stated that it was a product that Ford Europe’s engineers were able to incorporate their automotive and motorsport enthusiasm, loose on this project, saying that it was a project the engineers where extremely keen to work on, with acknowledging from heritage and pedigree in previous motorsport & performance-road cars.
 Richard-Parry Jones, the Chief engineer had worked on many Fords 80s, 90s and early 2000s, especially performance Fords in the 90s- some regard his era of Ford cars to be the best handling that have come from the brand.
 He used to be a rally driver and as a result had a good idea of how a car’s driving dynamics should perform.
-With the Puma he emphasized on the balance between handling and performance for the car, focus heavily on how it drove, rather than what numbers it could produce.
+With the Puma he emphasised on the balance between handling and performance for the car, focus heavily on how it drove, rather than what numbers it could produce.
 He stated Yamaha had produced a more powerful 150 BHP engine, they stated that which it was would be feasible to produce, but after testing Richard-Parry Jones in a prototype, he stated that it retracted from the car’s handling and balance characteristics.
 He also notes he was well aware of criticisms of the cars ride height, but he says that he wanted the car to be a sharp, well balanced, great handling car, in which they didn’t have to sacrifice (most of) the ride quality over.
 What is also interesting to add is that Sir Jackie Stewart, ‘The Flying Scot’ who is a renowned racing driver from formula one, grand prix racing and touring car racing had worked as a consultant with this car; even though he had worked with Ford Europe on many projects over the years, it still adds to the cars character and development- the only other coupe at the time with a specialist consultant was the 4th generation Honda Prelude, which was consulted by the late and great, Ayrton Senna.

 While many would look down on it due to the lower power, and small size, being FWD and paired with its curvy design with sharp cues, some people would deem it as a a posers car, or as a ‘girls car’.
 However to that would be short/ linear minded, sexist & homophobic and in general, stupid, as it simply undermines what little someone knows on how cars work, how they are engineering or designed, or doesn’t know anything about them in general.
 That term leads to an immature argument in overall.
-What is a mature point though is the cars specs- brief.
+What is a mature point though is the cars specification brief- and how it was developed, designed and engineered.
 Yamaha built engine.
-Factory-motorsport-works developed chassis.
+Factory-motorsport-works (Ford SVE) developed chassis.
 Designed by Ian Callum.
 Great balance and sharp handling.
 Not much then or now in classifieds can offer the driving experience the Puma does, for a relatively low price.
 How it was developed in its conception, design and engineering is quite fascinating and sadly, something you do not find much among contemporary car brands these days.
 And not to mention it was a manual transmission car only.
-Reliability is general good considering routine maintainence is carried out on it; however like any old Ford, it can be not only be prone to rust, but due to the design of the arch design, it can be plagued by rust.
+Reliability is general good considering routine maintenance is carried out on it; however like any old Ford, it can be not only be prone to rust, but due to the design of the arch design, it can be plagued by rust.
 Due to the fancy nikasil plating in the cylinder bore instead of cyliner liners, while they are more efficient/ effective for making more power & torque, they are more fragile; as a result the 1.7 VCT models require a special, specific grade of 5w-30 Semi-Synthetic Oil, as well as more regular oil changes.